TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-22-how-to-convert-listeners-to-subscribers-and-reduce-your-configs.md

 +        resource: '../src/EventSubscriber'
 ```

-Next time we create an event subscriber class, we don't have to [code in config](/blog/2019/02/14/why-config-coding-sucks/) anymore <em class="fas fa-fw fa-lg fa-check text-success"></em>
+Next time we create an event subscriber class, we don't have to [code in config](/blog/2019/02/14/why-config-coding-sucks/) anymore ✅

 We've [reduced cognitive load](/blog/2018/05/21/is-your-code-readable-by-humans-cognitive-complexity-tells-you/) → code is easier to work with → hiring is faster → we can focus on business and feature value.